kennycason/kennycason/posts/2023-08-02-tank-bot-raspberry-pi.markdown

 &nbsp;

-#### 7. Extensible Sensor / Peripherals
+#### 7. Extensible Sensor/Peripherals

 <a href="/images/robotics/tankbot/tankbot_gpio_board_schematic.jpeg" target="blank"><img class="margin2" src="/images/robotics/tankbot/tankbot_gpio_board_schematic.jpeg" width="80%"/></a><br/>
-This image illustrates the top view of our GPIO board.
+This image provides a top view of our GPIO board.

 Components:
-- An RF24 chip, responsible for RF control
+- An RF24 chip responsible for RF control
-- A pair of L298N Motor Drivers, for precise motor control
+- A pair of L298N Motor Drivers for precise motor control
-- A Flash Light, for night adventures
+- A Flashlight for night adventures
-- A Buzzer, for communication - Morse Code
+- A Buzzer for communication using Morse Code
-- An Infrared (IR) Detector, for motion detection
+- An Infrared (IR) Detector for motion detection

 The GPIO board interfaces seamlessly with the Raspberry Pi through a <a href="https://www.amazon.com/gp/product/B08C2DJBT2/" target="blank">"40-pin GPIO T-Shaped Adapter"</a>.
-This allows you to install other devices, such as an <a href="https://www.raspberrypi.com/products/sense-hat/" target="blank">Astro Pi HAT</a> for added functionality.
+This allows for the installation of other devices, such as an <a href="https://www.raspberrypi.com/products/sense-hat/" target="blank">Astro Pi HAT</a>, for added functionality.

-&nbsp;

-#### Misc Videos

-<div class="yt-container"><iframe class="yt-video" src="//www.youtube.com/embed/mfITrjwZyNE?feature=player_detailpage" frameborder="0" allowfullscreen></iframe></div>

-&nbsp;

-<div class="yt-container"><iframe class="yt-video" src="//www.youtube.com/embed/KokGAQuLTi0?feature=player_detailpage" frameborder="0" allowfullscreen></iframe></div>

-&nbsp;

-##### More

-- <a href="https://youtu.be/uQYtkRJ6x2M" target="blank">Quality Control with Chloe</a>
-- <a href="https://youtu.be/9v9-Ps4EqtA" target="blank">Quality Control with Scarlett</a>
-- <a href="https://youtu.be/4xELzbSb-CY" target="blank">Robots Dancing Remix</a>

 &nbsp;